David scores in 57th minute to help Canada to 1-0 win over Costa Rica

 The first close call came in the 15th minute.
 A corner kick from hometown hero Alphonso Davies went into a scrum of Costa Rican defenders and ricocheted off the crossbar.

-Davies had another chance in the 66th minute, but he blasted his shot over the bar.
+Davies had another chance in the 66th minute, but he blasted a shot over the bar.
+Herdman was quick to defend his star player when asked if Davies was trying to do too much in front of the home fans.

+“The one thing fans want is Phonzie on the ball,” he said.
+“The other thing they want him to do is dribble.
+I’m not going to take that away from him.

+Herdman guaranteed fans will see a much better version of Davies in Tuesday’s home match against Mexico.

+“We came into this game with a plan to win this game,” Costa Rican coach Luis Fernando Suarez said via a translator.
+“One of the things we have to improve on is our offence.
+We missed our chances when we had the ball.”

-Costa Rica’s best chance of the game came in the 34th minute.
+Costa Rica’s best chance came in the 34th minute.
 Youstin Salas’s volley forced Canadian keeper Milan Borjan into a diving stop.

 Seconds later, Salas was in the mix again.
-The majority of fans in attendance bayed for American referee Ismail Elfath to award a penalty after Salas brought down David in the Costa Rican box, but Elfath waved off the appeals.
+The majority of fans in attendance bayed for American referee Ismail Elfath to award a penalty after Salas brought down David in the box, but Elfath waved off the appeals.
+David was played in by a great through ball from Adekubge.

+“We are a brotherhood here,” said Adekugbe.
+“We sacrifice ourselves for the shirt.”

 Twice in the first half, the teams came together in scrums after fouls, adding a bit of heat to the encounter in the chilly 1 C weather.